How to check Magento version:1.x and 2.x?

 The most effortless way to get your Magento 2 version is to add /magento_version to the website address and start searching.
 You will see a short answer including the version and edition you use, e.g.: Magento 2.1 (Enterprise);

-1. The easiest way to find it out is to enter example.com/giftcard/customer in your browser:
+1. One option for how to see your Magento version is to enter example.com/giftcard/customer in your browser:

-2. You can also check the Magento version via the command line by the code Mage::getEdition() that is to give you all the necessary information, e.g.:
+2. Another option how to check Magento 2 version is via command line by entering the code Mage::getEdition() that is to give you all the necessary information, e.g.:

 * Magento edition constants